hadley/adv-r/Expressions.md

 * The structure of expressions (a tree made up of constants, names and calls) and how you can create and modify them directly

-* How to flexibly convert expressions between their tree form and text, and learn how `source()` works.
+* How to flexibly convert expressions between their tree form and their text form, and learn how `source()` works.

-* Walk the code tree: `pryr:call_tree()`, `codetools::findGlobals`, find assignments, find calls

-  * List all assignments in a function
-  * Replace `T` with `TRUE` and `F` with `FALSE`

-* Modifying calls: `partial_eval`

-* Create functions by hand as an alternative to closures: `pryr::make_function`, `pryr::unenclose`, `pryr::partial`, `memoise`
+* Create functions by hand as an alternative instead of using a closure, so that viewing the source of the function shows something meaningful

+* Walk the code tree using recursive functions to understand how many of the functions in the codetools package work, and to you write your own functions that detect if a function uses logical abbreviations, list all assignments inside a function and understand how `bquote()` works.

 It's generally a bad idea to create code by operating on its string representation: there is no guarantee that you'll create valid code.
 Don't get me wrong: pasting strings together will often allow you to solve your problem in the least amount of time, but it may create subtle bugs that will take your users hours to track down.
 Learning more about the structure of the R language and the tools that allow you to modify it is an investment that will pay off by allowing you to make more robust code.

 Thoroughout this chapter we're going to use tools from the `pryr` package to help see what's going on.
 If you don't already have it, install it by running `devtools::install_github("pryr")`

-Because code is a tree, we're going to need recursive functions to work with it.
-You now have basic understanding of how code in R is put together internally, and so we can now start to write some useful functions.
-In this section we'll write functions to:

 ## Structure of expressions